-There are a number of sites on the web that allow you to share sightings and observations of birds; these are just some of them.
+There are a number of sites on the web that allow you to share sightings and observations of birds.

 You can also get Rare Bird Alerts at Birding on the Net.